qutip/qutip-jax/doc/source/installation.rst

 .. _quickstart:

-Qutip-Jax needs the development version of Qutip and installation is only possible from source
+Qutip-Jax needs the development version of Qutip and installation is only possible from source.

 .. code-block:: bash